DataDog/hiring-engineers/answers.md

 * **Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.**

-    _The following steps show how we can install the respective Datadog integration for MongoDB Atlas._
+    _The following steps show how we can install the respective Datadog integration for MongoDB Atlas.
+Important note to make is that the Atlas integration for Datadog only supports cluster tiers M10+._

     1. In [MongoDB Atlas](https://docs.atlas.mongodb.com/getting-started/), create an account start a project, and create a cluster.
     2. Back inside of Datadog, click on the *Integrations > Integrations* tab found in the left hand navigation menu.